MikelSalazar/CoEditAR/README.md

 # CoEditAR
 CoEditAR is a framework that facilitates the creation of collaborative 3D editors, optimized for Augmented/Mixed Reality devices.

 This repository contains the root folder of the project, with the more complex parts of it divided into submodules.
-To clone this repository into a local folder including the submodules, remember to use the `"--recurse-submodules"` option in the `git clone` command.
+To clone this repository into a local folder including the submodules, remember to use the `"--recursive"` option in the `git clone` command.

 # Folder Structure